Is the ‘Luna Luna’ Art-Themed Amusement Park Amusing?

 Roy Lichtenstein’s glass labyrinth at Luna Luna at The Shed.
 Photo: Madison McGraw/ BFA

 The original Luna Luna hosted what can best be described as a fart orchestra, the Palace of the Wind.
 Performers would pass gas into microphones accompanied by live classical music played by violins.
-Sadly, at The Shed, flatulent fiddlers are nowhere to be found.
+Sadly, at the Shed, flatulent fiddlers are nowhere to be found.
 What remains is its proscenium arch.
 Created by Austrian caricaturist Manfred Deix, it depicts an absurd scene with gale force farts, windswept hair, and buttcrack saxophonists.

 At times, Luna Luna felt more like a post-amusement park.
 It was hard to accept that these rides, once teeming with life, were now verboten.
 The exhibit’s conceit was its glaring absence of frivolity, its lifelessness overwhelming.
 Disappointed, I dragged my feet to the next hall, drawn by the hum of ambient music and a glimpse of Basquiat’s white ferris wheel, tagged with his signature graffiti illustrations.
 I then heard a booming announcement: “I now proclaim you wife and wife!”
-Following this voice led me to a raucous wedding chapel.
+This voice led me to a raucous wedding chapel.

 a man is on the ground signing his name to an amusement park ride that he is panting